GabeScott/standard-works-vault/General Conference/1986 October - The War We Are Winning.md

 Brethren, the war goes on.
 It is as it was in the beginning.
 There may not be the intensity, and I am grateful for that.
 But the principles at issue are the same.
 The victims who fall are as precious as those who have fallen in the past.
 It is an ongoing battle.
 We of the priesthood are all part of the army of the Lord.
 We must be united.
 An army that is disorganized will not be victorious.
 It is imperative that we close ranks, that we march together as one.
 We cannot have division among us and expect victory.
 We cannot have disloyalty and expect unity.
 We cannot be unclean and expect the help of the Almighty.

 You boys who are here, you deacons, teachers, and priests, are all a part of this.
-The Lord has laid upon you in your priesthood offices the duty to preach the gospel, to teach the truth, to encourage the weak to be strong, to “invite all to come unto Christ” (D&C 20:59).
+The Lord has laid upon you in your priesthood offices the duty to preach the gospel, to teach the truth, to encourage the weak to be strong, to “invite all to come unto Christ” ([[D&C 20.59|D&C 20:59]]).

 You cannot afford to partake of things that will weaken your minds and your bodies.
 These include cocaine, “crack,” alcohol, tobacco.
 You cannot be involved in immoral activity.
 You cannot do these things and be valiant as warriors in the cause of the Lord in the great, everlasting contest that goes on for the souls of our Father’s children.